jbadge/TamagotchiFrontEnd/README.md

     There are two additional columns, LastInteractedWithDate (DateTime) and IsDead (boolean).
 When a pet is updated, the API sets the LastInteractedWithDate to the current time.
 If LastInteractedWithDate is over three days old, IsDead will return true; otherwise, it will return false.
     GET /Pets only returns Pets that are alive.

+    The front-end adds two additional fields, spriteUrl and imageUrl.
+SpriteUrl holds the image to display on the Home screen with the list of pets.
+ImageUrl holds the image on the details page of the pet.